archywillhe/0a.io-v0/posts/chapter2/2018-01-11-the-day-I-lost-the-coolest-email-and-domain.md

 >In this case, after reviewing the domains you mentioned previously in your email, to claim ownership of the individual domains:
 > ...

 Apparently I wouldn't be able to claim ownership for 0a.io since my 17 years old self [had decided to put only half my legal name in the WHOIS record during registration](https://www.whois.com/whois/0a.io).
-I could now further reassure myself that my domain 0a.io and email <a>a@0a.io</a> were gone forever, unless I could somehow snatch the domain away from domain merchants right after it expires.
+I could now further reassure myself that my domain and email were gone forever, unless I somehow manage to snatch the domain away from domain merchants right after it expires.
 And that would highly likely be pretty damn hard considering I would either be competing with bots or Hover itself.

 On the bright side work wasn't affected by this screw-up since I hadn't been doing anything email-intensive lately.
 I just needed to get a new email address and update my contacts about it, and probably losing some weak ties along the way.

-Well, it wasn't really that much of a loss overall.
+"Well, it wasn't really that much of a loss overall," I said to myself trying to make me feel better about the whole thing.

-Despite telling myself that, I had been having quite a hard time getting over this whole incident.
-The realisation I would never in my life use this email and domain again hurt.
-One can indeed argue that losing things is a large part of what life is about.
+Despite that I had been having quite a hard time getting over it.
+The realisation I would never in my life use a@0a.io and 0a.io again hurt.
+One can argue that losing things is a large part of what life is about.
 But it would always take a while to get used to.
 At some point in time the email and domain had become somewhat an identity to me.
 And while I was grieving over the bygone domain I recalled how it had been two years since I last updated 0a.io.

 Perhaps it’s time that I start [a new site](http://zer0.degree), migrate everything to it, and get back to writing again.